e2technologies/ViewCSS/README.md

   - 0.2.0 - Added the "font-size-scale" property to support auto scaling of font size based on the user's OS settings
   - 0.3.0 - Added the "text-shadow" and "text-shadow-opacity" properties
-  - 0.4.0 - Implemented unit tests., small bug fixes, no change to the API
+  - 0.4.0 - Implemented unit tests, some code rework, small bug fixes, no change to the API

 ## Examples